 April 2016 – A study conducted by the Alliance for Natural Health shows traces of glyphosate in popular breakfast foods, like cereal, eggs, bagels, oatmeal, bread and dairy creamer.

 October 2017 – Scientists point to Roundup’s active ingredient as a possible cause of autism in children.

 Every year, approximately 70,000 people in the United States are diagnosed with non-Hodgkin lymphoma, and many of these illnesses are the apparent result of exposure to cancer-causing agents, like Roundup.
 Still, Monsanto continues to promote the safety of Roundup weed killer, a potentially harmful product it once famously advertised as safer than table salt.
 Lawsuits brought against Monsanto over Roundup exposure allege the following:

-More and more people across the United States are becoming aware of the potential connection between Roundup, glyphosate and cancer, and, as of October 2016, there were at least 37 federal Roundup lawsuits pending against Monsanto, filed on behalf of individuals who were diagnosed with non-Hodgkin lymphoma and other serious injuries after being exposed to the weed killer.
+More and more people across the United States are becoming aware of the potential connection between Roundup, glyphosate and cancer, and, as of April 2018, there were more than 360 federal Roundup lawsuits pending against Monsanto, filed on behalf of individuals who were diagnosed with non-Hodgkin lymphoma and other serious injuries after being exposed to the weed killer.
+In additional to the federal MDL, plaintiffs from all over the country have filed claims in state courts alleging cancer and other injuries from Roundup exposure.
 If you or a loved one was exposed to Roundup weed killer, and you have since been diagnosed with non-Hodgkin lymphoma or another type of cancer, contact an experienced Roundup cancer attorney to discuss your options for legal recourse.
 You may have grounds to file a Roundup lawsuit against Monsanto, in order to pursue the financial compensation you deserve for your injuries, medical expenses, lost wages, and other damages.